 Yvette Martinez-Rea – ESL – Women in esports

 Yvette Martinez-Rea is the COO of ESL North America.
-She’ll be speaking on at the XLIVE Esports Summit in New York in August (22-23) on a panel titled ‘How women are playing a crucial role in the growth of esports’.
-She touches on that same subject here.
+She’ll be speaking at the XLIVE Esports Summit in New York in August (22-23) on a panel titled ‘How women are playing a crucial role in the growth of esports’.
+She touches on that same subject, women in esports, here.

 Esports Insider: What can be done at a grassroots level to encourage the participation of more women in esports?

 Yvette: The uniqueness of esports is that it doesn’t have the physical restrictions of traditional sports.
 There are no limitations based on strength or speed, so it should be an even playing field for all genders in respect to performance.

 We need to be more inclusive at all levels, which is why ESL and Intel founded and support AnyKey, an organization to help diversity in the esports community.
 This organization exists to help women in esports, along with LGBTQ and racial minorities, feel supported through competition opportunities, highlighting role-models, and online forums to voice concerns in a safe environment.

 AnyKey is working towards having co-ed teams, and made its first stride at the IEM World Championships in Katowice, Poland where women’s teams compete on the main-stage, winning prize money alongside the professional men’s teams.